wix/stylable/packages/stylable/site/docs/guides/stylable-component-best-practices.md

 ## Keep browser defaults intact

-Browsers add a default UA stylesheet to provide the HTML with a default "style".
+Browsers add a default user agent stylesheet to provide the HTML with a default "style".

 It is tempting to "clean up" a `button`'s default style in the component.
 But, we want our component to "blend in" in every context it's used.
 A button tag in our component should look like other button tags in the context of the application where it is used.